feenkcom/gtoolkit.com/pages/index.md

         <div class="sample">
           <img src="/assets/pictures/gt-extensions.png"/>
           <div class="picture-caption">
             <p>The need for moldability is pervasive.
 The treemap shows the classes of Glamorous Toolkit organized in packages.
-Blue denotes classes that contain at least one custom view; green shows those that have an example.</p>
+Blue denotes classes that contain at least one contextual view; green shows those that have an example.</p>
           </div>
         </div>
       </div>